Backlynk

 Are web 2.0 backlinks considered black hat SEO?

-They exist in a gray zone that depends entirely on execution.
-Creating web 2.0 content purely to host backlinks — using templated content, exact-match anchors, and rapid-fire account creation across many platforms — violates Google's link spam guidelines per Search Central documentation.
-Building genuine content on reputable platforms that contextually references your site is standard content marketing and doesn't violate any guideline.
-Google's SpamBrain is increasingly capable of distinguishing these patterns at the network level.
+They depend entirely on execution.
+Creating web 2.0 content purely to host backlinks — using templated content, exact-match anchors, and rapid-fire account creation across many platforms — fits Google's documented link spam risk.
+Building genuine content on reputable platforms that contextually references your site is normal content marketing.

 What's the difference between a web 2.0 backlink and a guest post?